Cwantic/Documentation/Structure/Elements/Link.md

     Node 1 = 1

-You can unchecked some connected nodes or change the node name.
+You can uncheck some connected nodes or change the node name.

 Finally, you can set a static and dynamic friction factor.